Spektrum-Wiedzy/example-app/README.md

 You can also install PHP 8 and Composer on your computer: https://laravel.com/docs/8.x/installation#installation-via-composer

-Using this method, you must have working and configured database.
+Using this method, you have to have working and configured database.
 Please visit `/install` for installation wizard or edit .env file manually.
 You may want to use SQLite: https://laravel.com/docs/8.x/database#sqlite-configuration

 Clone this app from github and run: